Posted on Jun 25 2014 byin Blog

 How a Caching Plugin Works

 When you use a caching plugin, users will not have to wait for your server to process all the information needed for each page.
 Instead, the caching plugin creates a static HTML file of each of your pages.
+In the meantime, you can also go for a fastest wordpress theme that takes care of your website speed and works with your catching plugin as well.
 When a user lands on one of your pages, they are served the static HTML file, instead of having to wait for all the processes normally required.
 This will dramatically cut down on load times for most WordPress sites.

 Most caching plugins will serve these static HTML files to all visitors, except users that are signed into your WordPress site or those that have left a comment.
 When finding a caching plugin, check to see what features it provides.
 Some of these WordPress plugins will also cache search result pages of your site, such as each of the pages for your categories and tags.
 There will also be options available that may let you decide what types of pages to cache.
 For example you may not want to cache your homepage, if you are constantly serving dynamic content.